 e) Reasonable alternatives to towing a vehicle.

-Your Partner in Risk Management
+Your Partner in Community Safety

 Law enforcement agencies that can quickly adapt to new case law maintain an advantage when it comes to managing risk and ensuring the safety of the public they serve.
 Lexipol remains committed to providing the policy guidance to help our customers react to this and future court rulings.